crazyhusky/Faust-Animal-Twisted-Island/README.md

 Defeat conditions
 -

+- Your HP reaches 0
-Your lust reaches 100%
+- Your lust reaches 100%

+Upon Defeat
+-
+You are KO'ed or submit to the Foe,
-- You submit to the Foe and lose a bit of money.
+- You lose a bit of money.
+- A random body part will be transfomed into the same animal as what defeated you.